10 Tips to Improve Local SEO Ranking

-For a local business, local SEO means making it as easy as possible for prospective customers to find information about your company online, either when they search specifically for your brand or business or for any companies that provide particular goods and services nearby them when they search for that keyword.
+For a local business, local search engine optimisation means making it as easy as possible for prospective customers to find information about your company online, either when they search specifically for your brand or business or for any companies that provide particular goods and services nearby them when they search for that keyword.

-Now before we jump into the makeup of SEO, and how to optimise for your local Gold Coast business, there is one thing that is key – the first thing you have to do to get your website ranking in local SEO and Google Maps is to have a physical location for your business.
+Now before we jump into the makeup of SEO, and how to optimise for your local Gold Coast business, there is one thing that is key – the first thing you have to do to get your website ranking in local search engine optimisation and Google Maps is to have a physical location for your business.

 With that being said, if you have a physical address, and would like to improve your local SEO, read on.

 First off, let’s look at how SEO works;